guotong1988/guotong1988.github.io/research/_posts/2022-11-01-self-guided.md

 ![fig1](/assets/png/self-reference/fig1.png)

 #### 2.1 Seed data prepare
 The seed 10% data should uniformly sample from all the 100% data.
 Take text related task as example, we first sort the text dataset by string order and then sample by `1 % 10`.
+The seed 10% data's reference labels can be predicted by rule/pattern.

 #### 2.2